How to use the Window command line (DOS)

 • The files and directories shown in Windows are also found in the command line.

 • When working with a file or directory with a space, surround it in quotes.
-For example, My Documents would be "My Documents".
+For example, the directory My Documents would be "My Documents" when typed.

-• Filenames can have a long file name of 255 characters and a 3 character file extension.
+• File names can have a long file name of 255 characters and a three character file extension.

 Listing the files

-Lets learn your first command.
+Let's learn your first command.
 Type dir at the prompt to list files in the current directory.
-You should get an output similar to the below image example.
-By default, without using any dir options this is how dir output will appear.
-As can be seen, you're given a lot of useful information, the modification or creation date and time, an indication if the listed item is a directory (<DIR>), and the actual name of the directory or file.
-In the below example, there are 0 files listed and 14 directories as indicated by the status at the bottom of the output.
+You should get an output similar to the example image below.
+Without using any dir options, this is how dir output appears.
+As shown, you are given information including the creation date and time, directories (<DIR>), and the name of the directory or file.
+In the example below, there are 0 files listed and 14 directories, indicated by the status message at the bottom of the output.

 Listing files in the Windows command line

 Every command in the command line has options, which are additional switches and commands that can be added after the command.
-For example, with the dir command you can type dir /p to list the files and directories in the current directory one page at a time.
-This switch is useful to see all the files and directories in a directory that has dozens or hundreds of files.
-Each of the options and switches for each command is listed on our DOS command page.
-For example, if you want to see all the options for dir see our dir command page for a full listing.
+For example, with the dir command, you can type dir /p to list the files and directories in the current directory one page at a time.
+This switch is useful to see all the files and directories in a directory with dozens or hundreds of files.
+Each of the command options and switches is listed in our DOS command overview.
+We offer guides for individual commands, as well.
+For example, if you want to see all the options for the dir command, refer to our dir command overview for a complete option listing.

-In addition to switches, the dir command can also be used to search for specific files and directories by using wildcards.
-For example, if you only wanted to list files or directories that begin with the letter A you could type dir a* to list only the AppData directory, in this above example.
-See the wildcard definition for several other examples and help with using wildcards.
+The dir command can also be used to search for specific files and directories using wildcards.
+For example, to list files or directories that begin with the letter "A" you could type dir a* to list only the AppData directory, in this above example.
+See the wildcard definition for other examples and help with using wildcards.

 Moving into a directory

-Now that we've seen a list of directories (shown above) available in the current directory lets move into one of those directories.
-To move into a directory, we use the cd command, so to move into the Desktop type cd desktop and press enter.
-Once you've moved into a new directory the prompt should change, so in our example, the prompt is now C:\Users\Mrhope\Desktop>.
-Now in this directory lets see what files are found in this directory by typing the dir command again.
+Now that we've seen a list of directories (shown below) in the current directory, move into one of those directories.
+To move into a directory, we use the cd command, so to move into the Desktop type cd desktop and press Enter.
+Once you've moved into a new directory, the prompt changes.
+So, in our example, the prompt is now C:\Users\Mrhope\Desktop>.
+You can see what files are found in this directory by typing the dir command again.

 Windows command line listing Desktop files